Jane Eustace Psychotherapist, Counsellor, Parent -Infant Psychotherapist

 Psychotherapist, Counsellor, Supervisor, Parent-Infant Psychotherapist

-I am a Senior Accredited BACP Counsellor and Supervisor, UKCP Accredited Psychotherapeutic Counsellor and have 14 years experience, working in the NHS, University and Private Practice.
+I am a Senior Accredited BACP Counsellor and Supervisor with 16 years experience, working in the NHS, University and Private Practice.

 Psychodynamic Counselling is a way of understanding a person in the context of their whole life and helping them to overcome their difficulties.
 This involves exploring the conscious and the unconscious, past and present relationships and ways of coping.
 These can then be thought through and used to help understand a persons current distress.

 An initial assessment will give the opportunity to talk about difficulties or worries in a safe, confidential environment.
 We will think together about whether counselling will help you and then arrange further appointments.
 The sessions will be weekly and will last for 50 minutes.
 If we decide that counselling is not the best option I will try to help with a more suitable referral.

 Short-term work can be useful for specific problems where you may want to focus on one particular issue and work to solve a problem or come to terms with a significant adjustment in life.